Explore chapters and articles related to this topic

 Another type of cell that has received considerable attention during recent years is the stem cell.
 Stem cells can be thought of as blank cells that have yet to become specialized (differentiated), giving them the characteristics of a particular type of cell, such as the ones described above.
 Stem cells thus have the ability to become any type of cell to form any type of tissue (bone, muscle, nerve, etc.).
 The three different types of stem cells are (i) embryonic stem cells, which come from embryos, (ii) embryonic germ cells, which come from testes, and (iii) adult stem cells, which come from bone marrow.
 Embryonic stem cells are classified as pluripotent because they can become any type of cell.
 Adult stem cells, on the other hand, are multipotent in that they are already somewhat specialized.

-Tissue Engineering of Articular Cartilage
+Bladder Tissue Engineering

 Regulation of stem cell fate and function by using bioactive materials with nanoarchitectonics for regenerative medicine